 How student feedback is collected

-What are the key feedback methods and how does the university assure quality in its operations.
+Read about the university's key feedback methods and how it assures quality in its operations.

 Key student feedback procedures at Uniarts Helsinki